 10.1 The inspector shall inspect: A. walls, ceilings, and floors.
 B. steps, stairways, and railings.
 C. countertops and a representative number of installed cabinets.
 D. a representative number of doors and windows.
 E. garage vehicle doors and garage vehicle door operators.
 F. installed ovens, ranges, surface cooking appliances, microwave ovens, dishwashing machines, and food waste grinders by using normal operating controls to activate the primary function.
 10.2 The inspector is NOT required to inspect: A. paint, wallpaper, and other finish treatments.
 B. floor coverings.
 C. window treatments.
 D. coatings on and the hermetic seals between panes of window glass.
 E. central vacuum systems.
 F. recreational facilities.
 G. installed and free-standing kitchen and laundry appliances not listed in Section 10.1.F.
 H. appliance thermostats including their calibration, adequacy of heating elements, self cleaning oven cycles, indicator lights, door seals, timers, clocks, timed features, and other specialized features of the appliance.
 I. operate, or confirm the operation of every control and feature of an inspected appliance.

 Wood rot was noted on the exterior trim.
-Recommend repairing and replacing all affected materials.
+Recommend contacting window professional for repairing and replacing all affected materials.

 9.1 The inspector shall: A. open readily openable access panels.
 B. inspect: 1. central and permanently installed cooling equipment.
 2. distribution systems.
 C. describe: 1. energy source(s).
 2. cooling systems.
 9.2 The inspector is NOT required to: A. inspect electric air cleaning and sanitizing devices.
 B. determine cooling supply adequacy and distribution balance.
 C. inspect cooling units that are not permanently installed or that are installed in windows.
 D. inspect cooling systems using ground source, water source, solar, and renewable energy technologies.